David-Badiane/Data-driven-characterization-of-spruce-tonewood-plates/README.md

 - **Functions** --> this directory contains all functions and modules employed in FRF2Params;
 - **Figures** --> this directory contains the figures that you see in this *README.md* file.

-The dataset directory name is *csv_gplates*, modeshapes are missing due to their size, the link is available [HERE](https://drive.google.com/file/d/1pHcqZKaihc7UNpUfCX5Sw652mwhAkiLH/view?usp=drive_link)
+The dataset directory name is *csv_gplates*, modeshapes are missing due to their size, the link is available [HERE](https://drive.google.com/file/d/1pHcqZKaihc7UNpUfCX5Sw652mwhAkiLH/view?usp=drive_link). modeshapes should be extracted in the folder *Modeshapes* in the *csv_gPlates* directory.

 ## FRF2Params
 <img align="center" src="/Figures/code Flowchart.png">